Ever heard of a company called Piedmont Lithium Ltd [ASX:PLL]?

 Please seek independent financial advice regarding your own situation, or if in doubt about the suitability of an investment.

 Calculating Your Future Returns: The value of any investment and the income derived from it can go down as well as up.
 Never invest more than you can afford to lose and keep in mind the ultimate risk is that you can lose whatever you’ve invested.
 While useful for detecting patterns, the past is not a guide to future performance.
 Some figures contained in this report are forecasts and may not be a reliable indicator of future results.
 Any potential gains in this letter do not include taxes, brokerage commissions, or associated fees.
 Please seek independent financial advice regarding your particular situation.
 Investments in foreign companies involve risk and may not be suitable for all investors.
-Specifically, changes in the rates of exchange between currencies may cause a divergence between your nominal gain and your currencyconverted gain, making it possible to lose money once your total return is adjusted for currency.
-The Reader acknowledges that the contents of this newsletter and all associated intellectual property rights of Port Phillip Publishing Pty Ltd (PPP) including copyright, design rights, property rights, rights to data and databases, trademarks, service marks and any other rights created or developed in the course of the provision of the newsletter shall be and remain the sole and exclusive property of PPP.
-No person is permitted to copy, forward or reproduce the newsletter and/or its contents without express consent of PPP.
+Specifically, changes in the rates of exchange between currencies may cause a divergence between your nominal gain and your currency converted gain, making it possible to lose money once your total return is adjusted for currency.
+The Reader acknowledges that the contents of this newsletter and all associated intellectual property rights of Fat Tail Investment Research Pty Ltd (FTIR) including copyright, design rights, property rights, rights to data and databases, trademarks, service marks and any other rights created or developed in the course of the provision of the newsletter shall be and remain the sole and exclusive property of FTIR.
+No person is permitted to copy, forward or reproduce the newsletter and/or its contents without express consent of FTIR.

 Subscribers to the newsletter are permitted to use this material for their own personal and investment use.